Our Issues

 Youth/School Safety

 Gender variant youth are often the target of ridicule and harrassment in our school systems.
 These children need compassion and protection from what is often relentless bullying from their peers.
-In addition many youth who are not LGBT (lesbian, gay, bi or trans) are still harrassed with homophobic and transphobic epithets.
+In addition many youth who are not LGBT (lesbian, gay, bi or trans) are still harassed with homophobic and transphobic epithets.
 INTRAA works with school officials and student organizations such as gay straight alliances to help eliminate hostile environments and gain a better understanding of the particular needs of transgender and gender variant youth to better equip these organizations to meet the needs of trans youth.

 Family Matters